kubernetes-sigs/cluster-api/docs/proposals/20241127-namespace-separation.md

 #### Non-Functional Requirements

 We consider that all CAPI instances:

-- are using the same container image
-- are sharing CRDs and ClusterRole
+- are sharing CRDs, MutatingWebhookConfiguration, ValidatingWebhookConfiguration

 ### Implementation Details/Notes/Constraints